Mon - Sun: 24 hours.

 • Inform you of the risks associated with laser hair removal prior to treatment.

-• Provide treatment in a hygienic environment.
+• Provide the treatment in a hygienic environment.

-• Provide sound advice on aftercare procedures.
+• Offer sound advice on aftercare procedures.

 If they are negligent and botch the treatment by failing to carry out the steps above and you suffer as a result, you could have grounds to claim laser hair removal compensation.